 The typical advice goes something like this:

 If you want to get a raise, first compare salaries.
 Ideally compare with people doing similar work at your company who have similar levels of experience.
 If you can’t do that, use sites like Glassdoor or Salary.com to see what others are making in the field.

 Next, set up a meeting with your boss.
+(You want to have this talk face to face, not over email or text.)
 Go in armed with a list of your accomplishments, and show how your work benefits the company.
 Make a strong argument that your salary should be higher.